 1.5.1.
-To satisfy the requirements of Regulation 14(2)(d) and Schedule 4 of the EIA Regulations, Chapter 4 of this ES includes a description of the reasonable alternatives which have been considered by the applicant and provides an explanation why the Scheme and its component parts has been chosen over the considered alternatives taking the effects of the development on the environment into account.
+To satisfy the requirements of Regulation 14(2)(d) and Schedule 4 of the EIA Regulations, Chapter 4: Consideration of Alternatives of this ES (Document DCO 6.4/MCO 6.4) includes a description of the reasonable alternatives which have been considered by the Applicant and provides an explanation of why the EMG2 Project and its component parts have been chosen over the considered alternatives taking the effects of the proposed development on the environment into account.